ioBroker/ioBroker.admin/README.md

 ### **WORK IN PROGRESS**
 * (foxriver76) optimzied the notificaiton popup (auto-extend first entry per category, respect line breaks, respect severity for icons)
+* (theimo1221) #2178 Stabilize onObjectChange handling during creation of new objects in WebUi, to directly show new element.

 ### 6.12.0 (2023-10-24)
 * (foxriver76) fixed issue when updating news in backend